jar243/is219-oop-principles/README.md

 ## 4) Polymorphisms

 Polymorphisms allow a developer to make a blueprint for a class.
 Classes that use this blueprint may have extrememly different internal workings, but still use the same public methods, allowing them to be used interchangeably by outside code.
+Javascript doesn't have a strict enforcer of the creation of a 'blueprint' like a Java interface, but the concept can be applied the same.